 Starring – Perdita Weeks, Ben Feldman, Edwin Hodge

 Released – 2014

 With The Poughkeepsie Tapes, Devil and Quarantine already under his belt, John Dowdle has a habit of producing interesting and entertaining horror film on shoe-string budgets, so when it came to As Above So Below, I was looking forward to seeing what he could do with such an interesting concept, think Blair Witch Project meets Indiana Jones, but set in the catacombs beneath the city of Paris.

 Staring Perdita Weeks as Scarlett Marlowe, a ridiculously brainy scholar, with degrees in the range of subjects and a drive to follow where her father started off and find the fabled Flamel Stone, she enlists former lover Georg (Ben Feldman), camera man Benji (Edwin Hodge) and a group of urban explorers to help track down the stone that’s rumoured to turn items to gold and grant eternal life, deep beneath the streets of the French capital, surrounded by the millions of bodies that were buried there between the 18th and 19th centuries.

-The build up of tension as the group delve deeper underground is something that is missing in most modern horror movies, showing the pressure on each of the individuals and as the scares begin to happen, you’re not sure if it’s in their psyches or real, following in the footsteps of The Decent and Paranormal Activity, getting you to an almost fever pitch of anxiety.
+The build-up of tension as the group delves deeper underground is something that is missing in most modern horror movies, showing the pressure on each of the individuals and as the scares begin to happen, you’re not sure if it’s in their psyches or real, following in the footsteps of The Decent and Paranormal Activity, getting you to an almost fever pitch of anxiety.

-Sadly the only downside to the film is the failure to keep this going till the end, in-fact the ending was a bit of a disappointment, with 89 minutes of building layer upon layer or fear and worry, only for it to be wasted on an ending that feels like a bit of a cop-out that was used so to leave the door open for a sequel.
+Sadly, the only downside to the film is the failure to keep this going till the end, in fact the ending was a bit of a disappointment, with 89 minutes of building layer upon layer of fear and worry, only for it to be wasted on an ending that feels like a bit of a cop-out that was used so to leave the door open for a sequel.